dyozie/pivotal-hd-docs/content/getting-started/setting-development.md

 title: Setting up the Development Environment
 ---

-Pre-requisites are common for both Pivotal HD virtual machine and Pivotal HD cluster
+Pre-requisites are common for both Pivotal HD Virtual Machine and Pivotal HD Cluster

 ##Pre-requisites
 The development machine should have the following: